-

 3 Ways to Respond with Empathy When Someone’s Not Ok

 Someone discloses they’re having a rough time or they’ve had some bad news.
 How do some people normally respond?
 Maybe we’ve all done that at some point.
 But is that really the best way to help?
-Sometimes we shy away from difficult Read more
+Sometimes we shy away from difficult conversations, perhaps because we don’t know what to say, or are tempted to try and fix.… Read more

 -